Roman Bednář: West Bromwich Albion

 Bednář scored his first goals in a West Brom shirt on 15 October 2007, netting twice in a 4–1 win for the Albion reserves against Lincoln City reserves.
 On 24 October, he scored a hat-trick for the reserves in a 6–1 win over Oldham Athletic reserves.
 He made his first team debut for Albion as a substitute in a 3–0 away win against Watford on 3 November 2007.
 In January 2008, Bednář scored the winning penalty in the shootout against Charlton Athletic in the FA Cup third round.
 He won the Midland Player of the Month award for January 2008.
 Bednář finished the 2007–08 season with 17 goals from 22 starts.

 At the end of his loan spell, West Bromwich Albion exercised an option to purchase him.
 Bednář signed a three-year contract, with Albion paying Hearts £2.3 million for the player, in addition to the £200,000 loan fee they had paid previously.
 In the summer of 2008 he underwent a hernia operation.

 Bednář was suspended by West Bromwich Albion in May 2009 over allegations that he had purchased drugs.
 The following month he was cautioned by West Midlands Police regarding the incident, for possessing small amounts of class A drugs (principally cocaine) as well as cannabis, a class B drug.
-The Football Association granted permission for Bednář to resume playing, following his suspension, and to report back for training on 17 August 2009.
+The Football Association suspended the player for three months, backdated to the date his club suspended him, and he was allowed to continue his playing career on 17 August 2009.
 He returned to the side on 26 August in a League Cup tie at Rotherham United, and three days later he scored both of West Brom's goals in a 2–2 draw away to Sheffield United.
 On 17 October 2009, Bednář suffered a back injury (a trapped nerve) in the early stages of Albion's game against Reading.
 He returned to training after just over a week, and was an unused substitute in the 5–0 victory over Watford on 31 October.
 On 24 November 2010, Bednář joined Leicester City on loan until January 2011, making his debut in a 1–0 win over Nottingham Forest on 29 November.

 West Brom accepted a £1.2 million offer from Bristol City in January 2011.
 However, Bednář turned down the move.
 Bednář subsequently joined Turkish club Ankaragücü on loan for the remainder of the 2010–11 season.

 Bednář returned to the Baggies after his loan spell ended and the club took up the option to extend his contract until the end of 2011–12 season.
 He was assigned the squad number 43 after his previous squad number 9 had been assigned to new signing Shane Long.
 Bednář's only appearance during the 2011–12 season was as a substitute in a League Cup win over AFC Bournemouth in August 2011.
-In four-and-a-half years with West Brom, he made a total of 105 appearances, scoring 34 goals.
+In four and a half years with West Brom, he made a total of 105 appearances, scoring 34 goals.